 Quite a ham:

 - The 118-year-old piece of meat, purportedly the oldest ham in the world, does not appear very appetizing, It’s been said to resemble a dried piece of old leather, or a long-dead human arm.
+It's understandable why health conscious people now prefer products like green powders and canned healthy meals since they smell good and look good after a long time in storage.

 - P.D.
 Gwaltney Jr. called the hock hunk his “pet ham” and took it to expos to demonstrate his company’s expertise at smoking and preserving pork.
 He attached a brass collar to the ham for portability.